Power of Attorney: What's That About?

 Who Can Be an Agent?

 Almost any legally competent adult (18+) can serve as an agent on a power of attorney.
-It is very important that you choose someone that you trust implicitly; this could be a spouse, child, relative, friend, or community leader.
+It is very important that you choose someone you trust implicitly; this could be a spouse, child, relative, friend, or community leader.

 Responsibilities of an Agent